 You can find more information about eligibility on the NSS website.

-The survey and prize draw is conducted independently by Ipsos MORI, a research company in the UK.
-All their research is conducted in compliance with the Data Protection Act.
+The survey and prize draw is conducted independently by Ipsos MORI (an independent research company) and their research is conducted in compliance with data protection legislation.

-Your responses to the survey are strictly confidential and will be anonymised before they are made available to the University.
+Your responses to the survey are strictly confidential and will be anonymised before they are made available to Manchester Metropolitan.

 The NSS results are made available through the Unistats website, which is designed to help prospective students make the important decision of where and what to study.

-These results are also used by the University to help us to develop and improve the academic experience for current and future students.
+These results are also used by the University to help us to develop and improve the academic experience for future students.

-The National Student Survey is conducted by Ipsos MORI, an independent research company.
-Ipsos MORI will be contacting eligible students throughout the campaign to invite them to complete the survey.
+The NSS is conducted by Ipsos MORI (an independent research company) who will be contacting eligible students throughout the campaign to invite them to complete the survey.

 The University will also contact you to remind you how to complete the survey.
 We are not informed about who has taken part or not, so if you don’t want to receive NSS emails from the University anymore, please contact email@example.com.

-The Manchester Metropolitan NSS prize draw is open to all eligible final year undergraduate students (who opt in through the National Student Survey website) until midnight on Wednesday 28 February 2018.
+The Manchester Metropolitan NSS prize draw is open to all eligible final-year undergraduate students (who opt in through the National Student Survey website) until midnight on 28 February 2019.

 The prizes up for grabs are:

-Please note that the prize draw is administered by Ipsos MORI.
-The prize winners will be notified by email on Thursday 19 March 2018.
+Please be aware that the prize draw is administered by Ipsos MORI and the prize winners will be notified by email on Friday 22 March 2019.